wjakob/nanobind/docs/exchanging.rst

 nanobind offers three fundamentally different ways of exchanging information between Python and C++.
-Depending on the task at hand, one will usually be preferable over the others, hence it is important to be aware of the pros and cons of each approach.
+Depending on the task at hand, one will usually be preferable over the others, hence it is important to be aware of their advantages and disadvantages.

 .. _type_casters: